P.D. Soros Fellowship for New Americans

 Fellowship awarded to support work towards a PhD in Politics at Princeton University

-Having completed his undergraduate degree and a year of graduate-level political science courses in three years, Elliot graduated from college in 2019 and, as a Schwarzman Scholar, went on to attend Tsinghua University in Beijing.
-Elliot was the youngest member in his cohort and graduated with a Master of Global Affairs in 2020.
-Elliot is currently pursuing a PhD in politics at Princeton University.
-After graduating, Elliot hopes to further explore ways to stabilize and manage US-China engagements in contentious bilateral and multilateral issue areas such as emerging technology and international law.
+Having completed his undergraduate degree and a year of graduate-level political science courses in three years, Elliot graduated from college in 2019 and, as a Schwarzman Scholar, attended Tsinghua University in Beijing.
+Elliot was the youngest member in his cohort and graduated with a Master of Global Affairs with a perfect GPA in 2020.
+After graduating from Schwarzman College, Elliot is currently pursuing a PhD in politics at Princeton University.
+His research focuses on international politics and the impact of domestic politics on foreign and security policy.
+After graduating, Elliot hopes to further explore ways to stabilize and manage US-China engagements in contentious bilateral and multilateral issues such as emerging technology and international law.

 Education